coding-dojo-data-science/dojo-env-setup/docs/instructions-windows-v23.md

 It is very important that you shut down Jupyter Notebook in the correct way.

-- Closing the web browser tabs for Jupyter Notebook **doe**s not shut down the jupyter notebook!
-The notebook is still running in the jupyter server** that was launched in your Terminal window.
+- Closing the web browser tabs for Jupyter Notebook **does not shut down the jupyter notebook!** The notebook is still running in the jupyter server that was launched in your Terminal window.
 - **Do not force-close the Terminal window by closing it if it is running Jupyter!** If you simply X out of Terminal while Jupyter server was running, it can lead to issues with Windows Terminal, such as the "could not fork child process" error in the screenshot below:

 <img src="https://assets.codingdojo.com/boomyeah2015/codingdojo/curriculum/content/chapter/1691694396__forkchildprocess.png" width=500px>